Onion Futures Act: Regulatory action

 In the aftermath of the crash, many commentators characterized Kosuga's actions as unprincipled gambling.
 The abrupt change in prices gained the attention of the Commodity Exchange Authority.
 Soon they launched an investigation and the U.S. Senate Committee on Agriculture and House Committee on Agriculture held hearings on the matter.

 During the hearings, the Commodity Exchange Authority stated that it was the perishable nature of onions which made them vulnerable to price swings.
 Then-congressman Gerald Ford of Michigan sponsored a bill, known as the Onion Futures Act, which banned futures trading in onions.
 The bill was unpopular among traders, some of whom argued that onion shortages were not a crucial issue since they were used as a condiment rather than a staple food.
 The president of the Chicago Mercantile Exchange, E. B. Harris, lobbied hard against the bill.
 Harris described it as "burning down the barn to find a suspected rat".
 The measure was passed, however, and President Dwight D. Eisenhower signed the bill in August 1958.
 Thus, onions were excluded from the definition of "commodity" in the Commodity Exchange Act.

 Impact

 Effect on the Chicago Mercantile Exchange

-After the ban was enacted, the Chicago Mercantile Exchange filed a lawsuit in federal court alleging that the ban unfairly restricted trade.
+After the ban was enacted, the Chicago Mercantile Exchange filed a lawsuit in the United States District Court for the Northern District of Illinois alleging that the ban unfairly restricted trade.
 After a federal judge ruled against them, they declined to appeal to the Supreme Court and the ban stood.

 The loss of a lucrative trading product was devastating to the Chicago Mercantile Exchange.
 The other products that were traded, including futures contracts on eggs, turkeys, and potatoes, were not large enough to support the exchange.
 This led to the emergence of new leadership who pioneered a different strategy, expanding the exchange's traded products to include futures contracts on pork bellies and frozen concentrate orange juice.
 These proved to be popular products and eventually restored lost popularity to the Chicago Mercantile Exchange.